microsoft/generative-ai-for-beginners/README.md

 There are many things you could help with for example:

 - Find spelling errors or code errors, raise an issue and/or PR
-- Translate to your language, every chapter has *translations* sub directory, if you want to help with this one create the following structure:
+- Translate to your language, every chapter has a *translations* subdirectory, if you want to help with this one create the following structure:

   Chapter NN/
     translations
       es/          <== your language code
        README.md   <== your translation
-  - Send us your ideas, maybe you ideas for new lessons or exercises, let us know how we can improve.
+  - Send us your ideas, maybe your ideas for new lessons or exercises, and let us know how we can improve.

 Hope to hear from you:
 - Raise an issue, <https://github.com/microsoft/generative-ai-for-beginners/issues?WT.mc_id=academic-105485-koreyst>
-- Create a pullr request, <https://github.com/microsoft/generative-ai-for-beginners/pulls?WT.mc_id=academic-105485-koreyst>
+- Create a pull request, <https://github.com/microsoft/generative-ai-for-beginners/pulls?WT.mc_id=academic-105485-koreyst>

 ## 🌱 Getting Started